 Working Memory.
 (PDF)

-Working memory is the ability to hold information in your mind while working with it or using it while completing a task.
+Working memory can hold information in your mind while working with it or using it while completing a task.
 Often, individuals with ADHD have difficulties with working memory.
-This resource provides information about working memory and some strategies that may be helpful to accommodate for working memory deficits.
+This resource provides information about working memory and some strategies that may help accommodate working memory deficits.
 This resource may also be helpful for teachers.

 This is the French version of the above article on Working Memory.